 Element within Element: Emphasized within Constitutional Five Element diagnosis.
 This article is the author's suggestion of a way that this can be understood at least intelectually as having a shared underlying idea with syndromic diagnosis.

 The Medical Masters of the Jin-Yuan Important changes took place in the Jin-Yuan dynasty.
-Including: The Attacking School, The Supporting the Yin school, Yin Fire theory, Law of Similar Transformation, Supporting the Earth School.
+Including: The Attacking School, The Supporting the Yin school, Supporting the Earth School, Yin Fire theory, Law of Similar Transformation, Six Depressions (stagnations).
 Some of these are central to understanding the diverging approaches within traditional Chinese medicine.
 Some are important developments especially in understanding fire and heat pathology.

 The Direct and Indirect methods of Needling The basic principles of needling appear to be defined differently in the Su Wen to modern ones.
 And indeed a change in definition of these terms can be seen in chapters of the Su Wen that are known to have been added at a later date than the main material.
 The difference between the minimalist approach to needling found in Japanese and especially Five Element practice and more forceful mainstream practice can be understood by the classical principles.